LiorSinai/SudokuReader-Julia/README.md

     1. Preprocessing.
         1. Resize the image (speeds up all other operations).
         2. Blur → removes noise.
-        3. COnverting to black and white by applying an adaptive threshold.
+        3. Convert to black and white by applying an adaptive threshold.
     2. Find external contours.
     3. Assume largest contour is the grid.
 Fit a parallelogram to the largest contour.
 2. Straighten.
     1. Solve linear system for a homography matrix of a four point transform from a parallelogram to a rectangle.
     2. Warp image according to the homography matrix.
 3. Digit detection.
-    1. Divided the rectangle into a grid of 9×9 blocks.
+    1. Divide the rectangle into a grid of 9×9 blocks.
     2. For each block:
         1. Detect if an object is in the centre.
         2. If there is, get all the connected components.
 Extract the first large component in the centre.